You are here

 What You Can Monitor

-Opsview Monitor’s Oracle Opspack includes over 42 performance metrics including system stats, tablespace usage, SGA information and more.
-This allows you to make sure your database is running at full speed, enabling you to monitor any and every change over time with our Opsview Monitor Reporting Module.
+Opsview's Oracle database monitoring tools include over 53 performance metrics including system stats, tablespace usage, SGA information and more.
+This allows you to make sure your database is running at full speed, enabling you to monitor any and every change over time with our Opsview Reporting Module.

 |Connected users||How many users connected to Oracle|